Valenwr/web-scraping-cellphone/README.md

 ## Script Details
 ### Functions
-export_to_csv(article_list, csv_file_path): Exports article data to a CSV file. find_articles(mercado_articles): Finds and extracts article data from MercadoLibre articles. select_article(art): Selects the URL for a specific article type or category. select_page(page): Selects the URL for a specific page number.
+export_to_csv(article_list, csv_file_path): Exports article data to a CSV file. find_articles(mercado_articles): Finds and extracts article data from Mercado Libre articles. select_article(art): Selects the URL for a specific article type or category. select_page(page): Selects the URL for a specific page number.